itssme/cs-tournament-manager/readme.md

 + Connect to the server, on the ip shown in the webinterface/ on telegram (todo)

+### ELO

+Currently an ELO rating system for teams is bring implemented.

 ## Banned Players

 | SteamID              | Reason                              |